Anika-Lakhani/tte-predictions/README.md

-# Task Time-to-End (TTE) Prediction for Efficient Scheduling
+# Task Time-to-Execution (TTE) Prediction for Efficient Scheduling

 This repository contains the implementation and analysis of various prediction methods for task scheduling in resource-constrained environments.
 The project compares machine learning approaches (LSTM) with simpler statistical methods (Linear Regression, Exponential Smoothing) to evaluate the trade-offs between prediction accuracy and computational efficiency.
 Note that code was mainly written alongside Perplexity, Claude, Cursor, and ChatGPT.